LVLane: Deep Learning for Lane Detection and Classification in Challenging Conditions: Introduction

 \section{Introduction}

 In recent years, remarkable advancements in autonomous vehicles and intelligent transportation systems have revolutionized how we envision transportation's future.
 Central to the development of such systems is the capability to accurately detect and interpret lanes on the road, enabling vehicles to navigate safely and efficiently.
-Lane detection algorithms, a critical component of these systems, allow vehicles to perceive and understand the road environment, making them an indispensable part of advanced driving assistance systems (ADAS).
+Lane detection algorithms, a critical component of these systems, allow vehicles to perceive and understand the road environment, making them an indispensable part of advanced driving assistance systems (ADAS) and autonomous driving (AD).

-Lane detection techniques have garnered significant attention due to their vital role in enhancing road safety and enabling autonomous driving.
 The detection of lane markings, such as lane boundaries and road center lines, helps vehicles establish their position within the road infrastructure, allowing for precise trajectory planning and reliable navigation.
 By continuously monitoring the road ahead, lane detection systems facilitate lane departure warning, lane-keeping assistance, and autonomous lane following, which are core functionalities of ADAS \cite{bar2014recent}.

 Lane detection poses several challenges due to road environments' complex and dynamic nature.
 Varying lighting conditions such as shadows, bright sunlight, and nighttime illumination can affect the visibility and contrast of lane markings as can be seen from Fig. \ref{fig: challenging-images (a)}.
 Moreover, lane markings can be partially or fully occluded by other vehicles, pedestrians, or environmental factors like rain or fog.
 Roads also come in different shapes and configurations, including straight, curved, and intersections.
 Besides, lane markings can have diverse appearances depending on the region, road type, and maintenance level (e.g. the Botts' dots shown in Fig. \ref{fig: challenging-images (b)} which are prevalent in Western USA).
 These variations can include different colors, widths, and patterns.
-Lane detection algorithms must be adaptable to handle such variations and generalize well across different road environments.
 Road surfaces may contain various visual noises, such as cracks, shadows, or tire marks, which can be mistakenly detected as lane markings.
-Lane detection algorithms should be resilient to such noise and capable of distinguishing between true lane markings and irrelevant visual elements.
+Lane detection algorithms should be adaptable to variation, resilient to noise, and capable of distinguishing between true lane markings and irrelevant visual elements across different road environments.